kunalparmar/kit-deploymentizer/README.md

 Note: Kubernetes Secret values will need to be base64 encoded before being passed to the template for generation.

+#### Support for Service only

+You can create a service without an associated `deployment` resource by creating a separate `*-svc.mustache` file as the resource and not including the default `resource.svc` section.

 ## Running

 As long as you have access to our private docker registry, you can use the image as follows: